 I love food!
 Real food, whole food, flavorful food.
-And the occasional Poptart and pile of ketchup.
+And the occasional Poptart and side of ketchup.
 Healthy is great and all, but so are Poptarts and ketchup.
 Separately.
 Maybe together?
 I’ve never tried.

 I became vegetarian in high school after reading Animal Liberation and vegan after I entered college.
 The more I read about personal health problems, environmental issues and ethical concerns related to eating meat, the happier I was with my decision.
 I enjoyed my plant-based diet for years and developed a passion for making big messes in the kitchen (aka “cooking”).